 - Google Ads is about identifying the right keywords relevant to your business and drive people with purchase intent to your website or landing page.

 With years of experience dealing with digital advertising campaigns, we would suggest that Google Ads often works better than Facebook Ads.
-Even if your potential customers come across your ad on Facebook, they will still head to Google to research about your company and products.
+Even if your potential customers come across your ad on Facebook, they will still head to Google to perform research about your brand.

 At the end of the day, you know your business better.
 Take a close look at your target audience, your resources, and your budget before choosing the platform that can help you generate the best results.